-In much the same way, modern technology has enabled us to experience the benefits of meditation by simply plugging in our headphones and listening to guided meditations on demand wherever we are.
-This quick and easy access to a teacher and guidance as we meditate is a wonderful thing, offering many benefits.
-However, one myth about meditation in its modern form is that it is meant to be a solitary practice.
-What may have been lost in this explosion of meditation on demand is one of the most important aspects of meditation, the incredible power of group practice.
+One myth of the modern mindfulness movement is that meditation is meant to be practiced alone.
+Modern technology has enabled millions of people to experience the benefits of meditation by simply plugging in our headphones and listening to guided meditations on demand wherever we are.
+This quick and easy access to a teacher and guidance is a wonderful thing, offering many of the incredible benefits of meditation and easy access to transformative practices.
+What may have been lost in this marriage of meditation and technology, however, is one of the most important and beautiful aspects of meditation, the power of human connection.

-Thich Nhat Hanh, a renowned Buddhist monk and author of many best-selling books on mindfulness, explains that practicing meditation together is much more than community building, “it is a wonderful opportunity to allow the collective energy of the Sangha to penetrate into our body and consciousness.”
+Thich Nhat Hanh, a renowned Buddhist monk and author of many best-selling books on mindfulness practice, explains that practicing meditation together is much more than community building, “it is a wonderful opportunity to allow the collective energy of the Sangha to penetrate into our body and consciousness.”